PassKit/passkit-c-sharp-quickstart/README.md

 - Your PassKit SDK Credentials (available from the [Developer Tools Page](https://app.passkit.com/app/account/developer-tools))
 - Apple wallet certificate id (for flights only, available from the [certificate page](https://app.passkit.com/app/account/certificates))
  ![ScreenShot](images/certificate.png)
+- Recommended Code Editor Visual Studio Code [Guide to Installation](https://code.visualstudio.com/docs/setup/setup-overview)
+- If you use Visual Studio Code use this [guide](https://code.visualstudio.com/docs/languages/csharp) to install the necessary extensions
  ### Configuration

 1. In the certs folder of the repository add the following three PassKit credential files: